YevheniiM/google-news-scrapper/README.md

 # Google News Scraper

-A powerful and robust Apify actor that scrapes Google News articles with **full text extraction** and advanced content processing.
-Built for production use with comprehensive error handling, monitoring capabilities, and intelligent Google News redirect resolution.
+A streamlined and efficient Apify actor that scrapes Google News articles with **full text extraction** and intelligent content processing.
+Optimized for production use with unified architecture, cost-efficient operations, and smart content extraction.

-**✅ Now with working text extraction from Google News articles!**
+**✅ Fully optimized and production-ready!**

 ## 🚀 Features